rajannpatel/ubuntupbx/deploy-to-gcp.md

     ```

 > **NOTE:**
-> In the steps below, `--source-ranges` can be any number of globally routable IPv4 addresses written in slash notation, separated with a comma and a space.
+> In the steps below, `--source-ranges` can be any number of globally routable IPv4 addresses written in slash notation, separated with by commas.
 Example:
 >
 > ```
-> 192.178.0.0/15, 142.251.47.238
+> 192.178.0.0/15,142.251.47.238
 > ```
 >
 > For convenience, some `--source-ranges` in the steps below fetch the globally routable IPv4 address of the machine where the command was run, using an Amazon AWS service.
 Remove `$(wget -qO- http://checkip.amazonaws.com)` if that is not an appropriate assumption, and replace it with the correct IP address(es) and/or IP address ranges written in slash notation.